Adam-/runelite-plugins/README.md

 And seeds!
 ![Seeds](https://i.imgur.com/uz6xISY.png "Seeds")
-(feature added thanks to this [raised issue](https://github.com/skiclimbcode/herblore-recipes/issues/3).
+Feature added thanks to this [raised issue](https://github.com/skiclimbcode/herblore-recipes/issues/3).

 ## Things to know
 - As of now this plugin does not support barbarian mixes.